wethod/learning-center-source/content/pipeline/index.md

 ---
 ## Overview

-Everything starts from Pipeline, here is where opportunities and projects are listed, both of them are defined by a small amount of **significant information**:

-* Name: how are you going to call it?;
-* Client: for who are you going to work?;
-* Value (in K): what's the estimated price to the client?;
-* Percentage of external costs;
-* Category: which type of project is it?;
-* Probability: how likely this project is going to start?.

-Pipeline has three subsections: Basket, Projects and Programs.

-{{< img-center src="/uploads/2017/05/25/nav-pipeline.png" >}}
+The pipeline is the core of Wethod.
+Here is where you can find and manage all the opportunities and projects of your company.

+The different steps and phases of a project can be managed in different sections:

+* Basket
+* Pipeline Opportunities
+* Projects

 ## Basket